 - Sophomore Exchange - a four-day service project carried out with Bonners from other colleges and universities

-- Junior Capstone - an intensive research or program development project that aligns with students' major and career interests.
+- Junior Capstone - an intensive research or program development project that aligns with the student's major and career interests.

-- Senior Presentation of Learning – an oral reflection presentation on students' career in the program.
+- Senior Presentation of Learning – an oral reflection presentation on students' careers in the program.